PencilCode/reference/documents/turtle/animation.html.md

 ### Example 2: Two Turtles, Same Code

-Let's try creating another turtle named `t`, and using the the same code for both turtles.
+Let's try creating another turtle named `t`, and using the the same code for both turtles, albiet in the reverse direction (moving in a "U" pattern).

 <pre class="examp">
 rt 90